Report: Climate Change Heating Up N.J. Faster Than Almost All Other States

 In New Jersey, this has translated into much milder winters, with the average temperature between December and February now above freezing.
 The gradual wintertime warming has occurred over the last three decades.

-As a result, bodies of water like Lake Hopatcong that historically froze solid to a depth of several feet in the winter now barely develop a skein of ice, while insects that would typically be killed off in freezing temperatures now survive the winter.
+As a result, bodies of water like Lake Hopatcong that historically froze solid to a depth of several feet in the winter now develop a much thinner layer of ice, while insects that would typically be killed off in freezing temperatures now survive the winter.

-Climate change may be partly responsible for an algae bloom that closed much of the lake to swimmers and boaters earlier this summer.
+Climate change may be partly responsible for an algae bloom that closed much of the lake to swimmers earlier this summer.

 Daniel Pauly, a marine scientist at the University of British Columbia, told the Post that hot spots like New Jersey are early warning sirens of a climate shift.